 Given a set $A$, we denote by $|A|$ its cardinality.
-If $\mu$ and $\lambda$ are cardinals, $\mu^{<\lambda}$ is the cardinality of the set of all maps $f: \alpha \rightarrow \mu$ with $\alpha < \lambda$.
-An infinite cardinal $\kappa$ is called \textit{singular} if there exists a cardinal $\mu < \kappa$ and a family of cardinals $\{\kappa_\alpha \mid \alpha < \mu\}$ with $\kappa_\alpha < \kappa$ for each $\alpha$, such that $\kappa = \sum_{\alpha < \mu}\kappa_\alpha$.
-A \textit{regular} cardinal is a non-singular cardinal.
+If $\mu$ and $\lambda$ are cardinals, $\mu^{<\lambda}$ is the cardinality of the set of all maps $f\colon \alpha \rightarrow \mu$ with $\alpha < \lambda$.
+An infinite cardinal $\kappa$ is called \emph{singular} if there exists a cardinal $\mu < \kappa$ and a family of cardinals $\{\kappa_\alpha \mid \alpha < \mu\}$ with $\kappa_\alpha < \kappa$ for each $\alpha$, such that $\kappa = \sum_{\alpha < \mu}\kappa_\alpha$.
+A \emph{regular} cardinal is a non-singular cardinal.

-Throughout this paper, $R$ is a not necessarily commutative ring with unit.
-Module means right $R$-module.
-Given a module $M$, $M^+$ denotes its character module.
+Throughout this paper, $R$ denotes a (not necessarily commutative) ring with unit.
+A~module means a~right $R$-module.
 We use $\Proj$, $\Flat$ and $\Inj$ to denote the classes of projective, flat and injective modules respectively.